AvolitesLtd/TitanManual/docs/system-settings/dmx-output-mapping.md

 those nodes receive duplicated data.
 If you have Art-Net/sACN nodes or TNP units connected they will show on the left hand side.

-On the right hand side, under each DMX Line there is a list of which nodes are linked to that line.
+On the right hand side, under each DMX line there is a list of which nodes are linked to that line.
 The default setting on a new show is for the physical DMX outputs on the console to be linked to the first DMX lines.